 As of now, the only place you can buy N-Acetyl L-Cysteine (NAC) is from HR Supplements in Nevada.
 I highly recommend HR Supplements as a nootropics vendor and use their products which are tested and pure.

 But on July 23, 2020, the FDA sent a warning letter to Purple Biosciences LLC about its NAC product.
 And asserted that NAC was illegally sold as a dietary supplement because it was approved as a drug September 14, 1963.
 Several other letters were sent to supplement manufacturers.
 And you can no longer buy NAC on Amazon or many of the other sites that used to sell NAC.

 I’ll keep you updated if there are any changes that result from several lawsuits brought against the FDA.
 In the meantime you can contact your local Congressman or women and state clearly your opinion that NAC is a natural amino acid.
 And should be available as a dietary supplement to those who find it useful.

 Nootropics Expert Recommendation

 N-Acetyl L-Cysteine (NAC) 500 mg, 3-times per day

 I highly recommend using N-Acetyl L-Cysteine (NAC) as a nootropic supplement.

 Your body does synthesize some L-Cysteine from methionine.
 And you can get L-Cysteine from foods such as dairy, poultry, pork, and some grains and nuts.

 But most of us don’t get enough N-Acetyl L-Cysteine from our diet.
 So supplementation will help.
 And N-Acetyl L-Cysteine is a highly bioavailable form of L-Cysteine.
 So you should feel its effects faster.

-You can safely use up to 1,800 mg of NAC per day.
-The usual dose for cognitive improvement is 600 mg. dosed 3 times throughout your day.
+If you can still find it, you can safely use up to 1,800 mg of NAC per day.
+The usual dose for cognitive improvement is 500 mg dosed 3 times throughout your day.